Information Regarding DAT

 Most colleges take into consideration your DAT scores, GPA, predental education, undergraduate course subjects and interview for making admission decisions.
 Where a GPA above 3 is generally acceptable, a DAT score above 17 is required by most colleges.
-For instance, University of Florida requires a minimum DAT score of 15 and a GPA of 3.2 or above.
+For instance, University of Florida requires a minimum score of 15 and a GPA of 3.2 or above.
 University of Iowa requires the student to obtain the minimum national average in each test along with a GPA above 3.
 Some universities have more definite requirements than others.
 For instance Tufts University requires an Academic Average score of 16, Perceptual Ability score of 15 and the Total Science score of 16, with GPA being above 3.3.
-Some universities put a time limit on DAT appearance.
-For instance, University of Washington requires that DAT should be taken before 31st October of the year prior to admission.
+Some universities put a time limit on the appearance.
+For instance, University of Washington requires that the test should be taken before 31st October of the year prior to admission.

-It is amply clear from the above illustrations that an average score in DAT is merely an application requirement, whereas you shall have to score well above average to secure a seat in a dental college.
+It is amply clear from the above illustrations that an average score in the exam is merely an application requirement, whereas you shall have to score well above average to secure a seat in a dental college.
 An average score does not only limit your chances of admission, but also puts your other capabilities in doubt.
-Since the DAT test is specifically for dental school admission, you are expected to take it seriously and score well in it if you are serious about taking up a career in dentistry.
+Since the test is specifically for dental school admission, you are expected to take it seriously and score well in it if you are serious about taking up a career in dentistry.

-With a low score in DAT and a high achievement level in other admission requirements, you shall alarm admission authorities and they are sure to inquire the reasons for it while they interview you.
-Moreover, the four most recent scores achieved in DAT are shown in your score report.
+With a low score in the examination and a high achievement level in other admission requirements, you shall alarm admission authorities and they are sure to inquire the reasons for it while they interview you.
+Moreover, the four most recent scores achieved in the test are shown in your score report.
 Thus, endeavor to obtain a fruitful result in the least number of attempts.
 This is achievable by only well informed and dedicated students.
 Those who show any laxity in gathering information or preparation cannot hope to achieve a competitive score.
 Understandably so, such students shall not even be able to complete the demanding course of dentistry in future.
 Hence, DAT is not merely a test of your knowledge, but also a test of how hard you can work and how motivated you are to pursue the career.

 Preparation for DAT